vsrinivas/fuchsia/docs/ledger/api_guide.md

    associated with the notification

-Once the snapshot is obtained, data can be read using the `GetEntries()` method which supports prefix queries on keys, or the `Get()` method which retrieves the value associated with the particular key.
+Once the snapshot is obtained, data can be read using the `GetEntries()` method which retrieves multiple entries, or the `Get()` method which retrieves the value associated with the particular key.

+#### Range queries

+The `GetEntries()` method takes a `key_start` argument, allowing the app to perform a *range query*.
+In order to retrieve all entries between two keys, we need to call `GetEntries()` with the first key passed as `key_start`, and continue reading the paginated response as long as the returned values are in the desired range.

 ### Lazy values